-The measure only applies to a group of full-time, first-time freshmen who enter an institution in the Fall semester of a particular academic year.
+A cohort refers to a group of full-time, first-time freshmen who enter an institution in the Fall semester of a particular academic year.

 This indicator is the aggregate of all students in the cohort who graduate within 150% of normal time, six years for baccalaureate degree students and three years for associate degree students.